40. Chess and draughts in The Netherlands, 17th c.

 In Spanish chess the promotion has actively been influenced by draughts.
 In the Netherlands the influence was limited to the chess language.
 Nevertheless that dubbel dam gives us information about the social position of draughts and chess: draughts a major game, chess took a poor position.

-In the 18th c. the relation did not change, see chapter 41.
+In the 18th c. the relation between draughts and chess did not change, see chapter 41.

 The relation draughts-chess in figures